turnintocoders/pg-workshop/README.md

 1. Open up `index.html` and uncomment the form
 1. Check that you can see an empty input box when you refresh your browser
 1. Add a new endpoint to `router.js` (`/create-user`)
-1. Create a new handler function for the endpoint `create-user` in `router.js` that uses the data from your form to INSERT a new row into your users table.
+1. Create a new handler function for the endpoint `create-user` and add it to `router.js` that uses the data from your form to INSERT a new row into your users table.
 What kind of **method** do you think you'll need (check the HTML!)?
 How will you access the data from your form?
 1. Give the users of your website some helpful feedback, so they know that their data has been successfully dealt with.

 ### Task 4: CSS Challenge